MXP Platform

 Key concepts

-Search count — the total number of search queries executed in the selected time period.
+Search count — the total number of searches executed in the selected time period, measured as sessions.
+For example, if one user makes multiple requests for the same query within a single session (e.g., with and without a vehicle filter applied), it counts as 1.
 The baseline metric for search activity.

-Zero-result rate — the percentage of searches that returned no products.
+Zero-result rate — the percentage of sessions that returned no products.
 A zero-result search is a complete failure of the search experience — the shopper saw nothing and likely left.

-Add-to-cart rate — the percentage of searches that resulted in at least one product being added to the cart.
+Add-to-cart rate — the percentage of sessions that resulted in at least one product being added to the cart.
 Measures commercial intent conversion.

-Purchase rate — the percentage of searches that resulted in a completed purchase.
+Purchase rate — the percentage of sessions that resulted in a completed purchase.
 The end-to-end conversion metric for search.

 Revenue — total revenue attributed to search sessions in the selected period.
 Alongside purchase rate, this is the primary business impact metric.